-1. Original and or subs d, note discrepancies in the record, state method of est
+1. Original and or subst record used to evaluate the corner position note discrepancies in the record, state method of es

-- Description of monument and accessories set to perpetuate the corner position.
-Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - 5.
+Description of monument and accessories set to perpetuate the corner position.
+Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.

 Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
-6. Fill in Cross Index & Section Diagram at bottom of sheet.
+Fill in Cross Index & Section Diagram at bottom of sheet.